external-secrets/external-secrets/docs/provider-ibm-secrets-manager.md

 * `dataFrom` retrieves all `certificate`, `private_key` and `intermediate` fields from the secrets manager secret and sets appropriate key:value pairs in the resulting Kubernetes secret

 #### kv
-* `remoteRef` could has a `property` to select requested key from the KV secret, otherwise the entire secret will be returned
+* An optional `property` field can be set to `remoteRef` to select requested key from the KV secret.
+If not set, the entire secret will be returned
 * `dataFrom` retrieves a string from secrets manager and tries to parse it as JSON object setting the key:values pairs in resulting Kubernetes secret if successful

 ```json